I just moved to Truckee. How does the solid waste collection system work?

 Call 911.
 The local and/or state police coordinate with us if they need help getting roads cleared to get to you.

-What roads is the Town of Truckee responsible for clearing?
+Which roads are the Town of Truckee responsible for clearing?

 We are responsible for clearing Truckee maintained roads.
 Nevada County, Placer County and State of California clear their own roadways.